 How to Make This Butter Chicken Pasta Recipe

-Step 1: Boil the pasta according to the package directions for al dente.
+Step 1: Step 1: Boil the pasta according to the package directions for al dente on medium-high heat.
 Then, drain, reserving ¼ cup of the pasta water.
 Cut the chicken into cubes.
 Then, toss them with the chicken seasonings until evenly coated.
 In a large skillet over medium heat, cook the chicken in the ghee until no longer pink.
 Transfer the cooked chicken to a bowl.

 Step 2: Reduce the heat to medium-low and saute the garlic and minced onion in the salted ghee until fragrant.
 Next, add the tomato paste, tomato sauce, and seasonings, and stir well.